 (D) An application that is incomplete in substantial respects shall not be accepted for filing by the district coordinator, and therefore shall not initiate the time and notice requirements of the Act and these rules.
-A coordinator's decision that an application is substantially incomplete shall be treated as a jurisdictional opinion pursuant to 10 V.S.A.
-Section 6007(c).
+A coordinator's decision that an application is substantially incomplete shall be treated as a jurisdictional opinion pursuant to 10 V.S.A. § 6007(c).
 A coordinator's decision that an application is complete will initiate the time and notice requirements for processing of the application.

-(E) The applicant shall file an original and four copies of the application, and the fee prescribed by 10 V.S.A.
-Section 6083a with the appropriate district commission.
+(E) The applicant shall file an original and three copies of the application, and the fee prescribed by 10 V.S.A. § 6083a with the appropriate district commission.
+In addition, the applicant shall file an electronic copy of the application, using media and file formats specified on the application forms, unless the district coordinator waives this requirement because it creates an undue burden for the applicant.
+All subsequent filings by the applicant and any other party to a permit application shall also be submitted in electronic format unless the district coordinator waives this requirement because it creates an undue burden for the applicant or a party.
+The district coordinator may provide for alternate electronic filing methods.
 The applicant shall certify by affidavit in the application that the applicant has forwarded notice and copies of the application to the municipality, the municipal and regional planning commissions wherein the land is located and any adjacent Vermont municipality, municipal or regional planning commission if the land is located on a municipal or regional boundary; and the owner of the land if the applicant is not the owner; and that the applicant has either posted or caused to be posted a copy of the notice of application in the town clerk's office of the town or towns wherein the land lies.
-See 10 V.S.A.
-Section 6084(a).
+See 10 V.S.A. § 6084(a).

 (F) The applicant shall file with the application a list of adjoining property owners to the tract or tracts of land proposed to be developed or subdivided unless this requirement is waived by the district coordinator, in consultation with the chair of the district commission.
 Provision of personal notice of the hearing or public comment period to adjoining property owners and persons not listed in section (E) of this Rule by the district commission.
 The chair of the district commission may authorize a waiver of personal notice of the hearing or public comment period to adjoining property owners by the district commission.
 Any waiver must be based on a determination that the adjoining property owners subject to the waiver reasonably could not be affected by the proposed development or subdivision and that service to each and every property owner by the district commission would constitute a significant administrative burden without corresponding public benefit.
 However, personal notice of the hearing or public comment period shall be provided by the district commission to any adjoining property owner who has requested such notice.
-See 10 VSA Section 6084(b).
+See 10 VSA § 6084(b).